alvarofrancomartins/alvarofrancomartins.github.io/content/post/cocaine_smuggling_networks/index.md

 <br>

 Overall, these two aproaches can also be useful as baselines.
-Costs curves from other aproaches could be compared against these two and this comparison may present an additional analysis for further consideration between costs and effectiveness.
+Costs curves from other aproaches could be compared against these two and this comparison may present an additional analysis for further consideration between cost and effectiveness.

 <br>